Menora v. Illinois High School Association: Settlement in the district court

 Posner's decision was a blow to the schools, but not a resounding victory for the IHSA, either; the ruling forced the IHSA to reach some kind of agreement with the schools, so they could not keep a complete head-covering ban.
 Lawyers for the schools, looking to avoid a situation where students might have to wear an absurd head-covering, told the IHSA that "according to our clients, Jewish law mandates the covering of the head for purposes of showing respect to God.
 It is our clients' sincerely held religious belief that requiring the students to wear bizarre headwear would violate Jewish law."
 No such provision exists in halakha, but by that time, the kippah had become a symbol of Orthodox Judaism to the wider American public, one that communicated continuous observance and identity, and Orthodox leaders felt that an unfamiliar head-covering would not carry that same weight.

-Ida Crown and the Yeshiva hired a scientist to come up with a kippah that could be worn safely.
+The schools hired a physicist to come up with a kippah that could be worn safely.
 They tested kippot with different materials, different conditions of the scalp, and different fasteners.
 They found that contour clips kept kippot in place much more effectively than bobby pins, and using contour clips would not be much of a change, as they were already somewhat in use.
 The IHSA agreed to allow kippot secured by contour clips, and in June 1983, Judge Shadur accepted the terms of the settlement, ending the case.